Thelymitra adorata: Taxonomy and naming

 Thelymitra adorata was first formally described in 2011 by Jeff Jeanes and the description was published in Muelleria from a specimen collected near Wadalba.
 The specific epithet (adorata) is a Latin word meaning "honor", "esteem" or "worship", referring to the column which, in side view, "has been likened to a person in prayer".

 Distribution and habitat

-The Wyong sun orchid usually grows in grassy woodland in very small isolated colonies between Wyong, Warnervale and Wyongah.
+Wyong sun orchid usually grows in grassy woodland in very small isolated colonies between Wyong, Warnervale and Wyongah.

 Conservation

 Thelymitra adorata only occurs in a small number of isolated sites and is threatened by weed invasion, habitat fragmentation and disturbance, and inappropriate management activities.
 It is listed as "critically endangered" under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), and the Biodiversity Conservation Act 2016.
 In 2023, a proposal to develop land which included a significant portion of T. adorata habitat and would have resulted in the loss of approximately 500 plants was denied under the EPBC Act.